 ‘10c refund at SA/NT collection depots in State/Territory of purchase’

 I would like to open a collection depot, what do I need to do?

 Collection depots must be approved by the EPA which, on application, will consider what arrangement is in place to ensure consumers are paid the full refund amount and the containers are collected for recycling.
 You should also obtain the required development approval before applying for approval to operate as a collection depot.

-If I give beverage containers away, do they need to comply with container deposit legislation?
+If I give beverages (such as promotional drinks in bottles) away, do they need to comply with container deposit legislation?

 Yes.
 Regardless of the quantity of beverages you supply, or whether you want to give them away as samples or distribute them for promotional purposes, your beverages must be approved by the EPA to ensure that arrangements are in place for the provision of the refund and to ensure the containers are collected for recycling.

 The definition of 'sell' in the Environment Protection Act 1993 includes:

 (a) supply on a gratuitous basis for commercial promotional purposes; and

 (b) offer or display for sale or such supply.

 Please refer to the guidelines and application forms.